powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 into the parts listed in introduction - called XNEC (cross-border relevant network element with contingency) in the flow decomposition methodology.

-Algorithm may handle different network elements in the decomposition for each network state (basecase or per contingency).
+Algorithm may handle different network elements in the decomposition for each network state (base case or per contingency).

 Current implementation of the algorithm is based on a XnecProvider interface.
 This interface should provide XNECs in the base case.
 Basic implementations of this interface are available: